Canadian Tire: Clothing

-In May 2018, the Ontario Teachers' Pension Plan sold the Norwegian sportswear retailer Helly Hansen to Canadian Tire for $985 million CAD.
+In May 2018, the Ontario Teachers' Pension Plan sold the Norwegian sportswear retailer Helly Hansen to Canadian Tire for $985 million.

 Sporting goods

 In May 2011, Canadian Tire announced the purchase of Forzani Group, a Canadian sporting goods retailer that operates various brands, including SportChek, Atmosphere, Intersport, Hockey Experts, National Sports, Nevada Bob's Golf, S3, Sport Mart, Sports Experts, Tech Shop, Pro Hockey Life, and The Fitness Source.
 In February 2021, Canadian Tire announced the closure of all National Sports stores, citing a focus on efficiencies and core assets.

 Party City

-In October 2019, Canadian Tire closed its acquisition of Party City's Canadian business.
+In October 2019, Canadian Tire finalized its acquisition of Party City's Canadian business.
 As part of the deal, CTC signed a 10-year supply agreement with Party City's parent company Amscan.

 Marketing

 Advertisements

 Historically, Canadian Tire's Christmas ads featured Santa Claus and Ebenezer Scrooge arguing about whether Canadian Tire's selection or their sales prices were the reason to do Christmas shopping there, involving the marketing slogan "Give like Santa, save like Scrooge".

-A stamp was issued by Canada Post commemorating Canadian Tire's 75th anniversary based on the Canadian Tire advertisement of a boy (Bike Story) receiving his first bicycle, which was purchased by his father at a Canadian Tire retail store.
+A stamp was issued by Canada Post commemorating Canadian Tire's 75th anniversary.
+It is based on the Canadian Tire advertisement showing a boy (Bike Story) receiving his first bicycle, which his father purchased at a Canadian Tire retail store.

-Starting in 2007, the company ran month-long advent calendar promotions which provided free CDs and discounts throughout the holiday season.
+Starting in 2007, the company ran month-long advent calendar promotions, offering free CDs and discounts throughout the holiday season.

 From 1997 to 2005, the company's ads featured the "Canadian Tire couple".
-The male role also known as the Canadian Tire guy was played by Canadian actor Ted Simonett, and Gloria Slade played the female role.
-They are usually showcasing a new product to one of their neighbours, who are in need of a certain tool.
-The "Canadian Tire Couple" were featured on Royal Canadian Air Farce as one of their targets of the year, as "Canada's most annoying couple".
+The male role, also known as the Canadian Tire guy, was played by Canadian actor Ted Simonett, and Gloria Slade played the female role.
+They usually showcase a new product to one of their neighbours who needs a specific tool.
+The "Canadian Tire Couple" was featured on Royal Canadian Air Farce as one of their targets of the year, as "Canada's most annoying couple."
 They also made a feature guest appearance on Royal Canadian Air Farce as actors in a skit.

 In early 2006, ads featuring the couple were phased out and replaced by a new campaign featuring overhead signs found in Canadian Tire's store aisles.

-In 2013, Canadian Tire produced a commercial promoting its MasterCraft Eliminator Ultra car battery and its ability to function in extreme cold, which featured a stripped GMC Sierra pickup truck with its body re-created as an ice sculpture.
+In 2013, Canadian Tire produced a commercial promoting its MasterCraft Eliminator Ultra car battery, and its ability to function in extreme cold, which featured a stripped GMC Sierra pickup truck with its body re-created as an ice sculpture.
 The ad premiered during the 2014 NHL Winter Classic.

-In March 2015, Canadian Tire launched a new ongoing marketing campaign, "Tested for Life in Canada".
-The campaign, which includes television advertising and in-store labels, showcases products that have been vetted based on input by a consumer focus group recruited by the chain, as well as their reviews of the products.
+In March 2015, Canadian Tire launched a new ongoing marketing campaign, "Tested for Life in Canada."
+The campaign, which includes television advertising and in-store labels, showcases products that have been vetted based on input by a consumer focus group recruited by the chain and their reviews of the products.
 The program also collects feedback that is used to help improve products marketed by Canadian Tire.